skkusal/FeatMaker/README.md

     # Example : "featmaker" : "/root/featmaker/featmaker_experiments/test/find"
-    "featmaker" : "{Directory that featmaker result is stored}", "naive" : "{Directory that naive result is stored}", "Original KLEE" : "{Directory that Original KLEE result is stored}" }
+    "featmaker" : "{Directory that featmaker result is stored}", "naive" : "{Directory that naive result is stored}", "depth" : "{Directory that depth result is stored}" }
 ```